DISCLAIMER: Please note that the total costs, breakdown of prices, and foreign exchange may vary.

-We were fortunate to have a flight going back home on a Sunday, so before checking in the airport and after checking out the hotel, we went to Gaya Sunday Market.
-Every Sunday morning, the Gaya Street is closed to make way for the different vendors to sell goods.
+We were fortunate to have a flight going back home on a Sunday, so before checking in at the airport and after checking out of the hotel, we went to Gaya, Sunday Market.
+Every Sunday morning, Gaya Street is closed to make way for the different vendors to sell goods.

-Originally Gaya Street is the Bond Street, it is located in Kota Kinabalu Central Business District.
-The Gaya Sunday Market open from 6.30 am to 1.00 pm.
+Originally Gaya Street is Bond Street, it is located in Kota Kinabalu Central Business District.
+The Gaya Sunday Market is open from 6.30 am to 1.00 pm.

-From footwear, fruits and flowers, everyday clothing, arts and craft, souvenirs, cakes, even pets and herbs.
+From footwear, fruits and flowers, everyday clothing, arts and crafts, souvenirs, cakes, even pets and herbs.
 You can all find it here.
 This is also a place to buy cheap pasalubongs.
-In our case, we bought here some foods to bring home.
+In our case, we bought some food to bring home.

 At 11:30 AM, we departed Malaysia and went back to the Philippines.
 It was a 5-day unforgettable experience for us.

-Sabah, Malaysian Borneo might be a place less travelled, but if you will try to experience it, from the mixture of traditions, cultures, languages, natural wonders and cuisines you will never regret you have taken the road less travelled.
+Sabah, Malaysian Borneo might be a place less traveled, but if you try to experience it, from the mixture of traditions, cultures, languages, natural wonders, and cuisines you will never regret you have taken the road less traveled.

 - Exchange your money in the Philippines or at the airport.
 Based on our experience this is much better.
 1 Malaysian Ringgit (MYR or RM) = 11-12 PHP = .24 USD.